tower1ight/World/0.Sessions and Planning/C.04/Myths/The Eye.md

 How are  we framing this this is a digital landscape

  # Omens
- 1. omen triggered by eating the fruit
- 2.
+1. Dream of the earth, see worms, see
  3.
  4.
  5.